Th0masLavigne/FEniCSx_GMSH_tutorials/Elastic_Multi_material_Beam/README.md

 cells_right = dolfinx.mesh.locate_entities(domain, domain.topology.dim, Omega_right)
 ```

-The identification of the boundaries follows exactly the same concept.
+The identification and marking of the boundaries follows exactly the same concept.
 Using `locate_entities_boundary` allows to create the connectivity.

 ```python
 # Boundary locators